twilson63/cu/docs/ENHANCED_ARCHITECTURE.md

 ## Conclusion

-The Enhanced Lua WASM External Storage API provides a robust, scalable, and secure platform for browser-based Lua applications with advanced persistence capabilities.
+The Enhanced Cu WASM External Storage API provides a robust, scalable, and secure platform for browser-based Lua applications with advanced persistence capabilities.
 The architecture balances performance, functionality, and security while maintaining the lightweight nature of the original system.

 The modular design allows for future enhancements and adaptations as browser technologies evolve, ensuring the system remains relevant and performant in the changing web development landscape.